 |---|---|---|

-| Prospect research | Identifies companies matching ICP, detects trigger signals (funding, hiring, leadership changes) | Reviews and approves final prospect list |
+| Prospect research | Identifies companies matching ICP, detects trigger signals (funding, hiring, leadership changes) | Reviews and approves the final prospect list |

 | Message drafting | Generates personalized outreach referencing prospect-specific context | Personalizes high-value messages for top-tier targets |

-| Sending and sequencing | Executes multichannel sends on schedule, manages follow-up cadence | Nothing — fully automated |
+| Sending and sequencing | Executes multichannel sends on schedule, manages follow-up cadence | Nothing, fully automated |

 | Reply management | Categorizes replies (interested, objection, not now) | Responds to interested replies, handles objections |